zzzpotato/Safenode-Install/README.md

 # SafeNode Install
 Bash script for easily installing a SafeNode on a linux vps

-Note: This script is a beta and has only been tested on ubuntu 18.04.
+Note: This script is a beta and has only been tested on Ubuntu 16.04 (Thanks Stinkfist) & 18.04.
 Report any bugs and I will do my best to fix them.

 ## Create a sudo user so you are not running as root
 Replace username with an actual username such as "safenode"